DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 ### Closures

 Lua's functions are allowed to enclose values from their context/scope, even after the context has exited.
-This is usually called a `closure`.

-In the most basic case,
+In the most basic case:
 ```lua
 local captured = 7
 a = function()